hexadecimalH/cicada-docs/_docs/diving-in/views.md

 }
 ```

-Adding Twig into our Dependency Collection is pretty much simple, main paramater for Twig Environment is path to our public folder where we are going to store our templates, so first thing we are creating under the root folder /public_html folder and inside him templates for views, let's review now our project tree.
+Adding Twig into our Dependency Collection is simple.
+The main paramater for Twig Environment is the path to our public folder where we are going to store our templates.
+Initially, we are creating under the root folder /public_html folder and inside him the template for views.
+Let's now review our project tree.

 ```
 +-- project/